How to Fix Font Bugs in Windows 10/11

-Windows 10 is still new operating system, and from time to time there will be bugs here and there.
+Windows 10 is still a new operating system, and from time to time there will be bugs here and there.
 Some of these bugs are just annoying while others are more severe.
-Today, we’re going to explain you how to fix font bugs in Windows 10.
+Today, we’re going to explain to you how to fix font bugs in Windows 10.

 Solution 1 – Check your language settings